Update August 2023 Data Incident Update Click Here

 Cardiac Ablation

-Cardiac ablation uses heat or cold energy to create tiny scars in the heart to block irregular electrical signals and restore a typical heartbeat.
+Cardiac ablation uses energy to block irregular electrical signals and restore a typical heartbeat.
 The procedure is used to correct heart rhythm problems (arrhythmias).

 Cardiac ablation uses energy to make small scars in your heart tissue.
 These scars help stop abnormal electrical signals that move through your heart and cause an irregular heartbeat (arrhythmia).
 Cardiac ablation can also treat atrial fibrillation (a-fib).
 Your cardiologist may recommend an ablation if medications or other procedures, such as a cardioversion, don’t resolve your arrhythmia.